Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee: The impact of future colliders on the SMEFT

 Fig.~\ref{fig:fisher_fcc_lin} displays the diagonal entries of the linear Fisher information matrix, Eq.~(\ref{eq:fisherinformation2}), computed over the complete dataset considered in this work: LEP EWPOs, LHC$_{\rm Run1}$, LHC$_{\rm Run2}$, HL-LHC, and the FCC-ee.
 In this plot each row is normalised to 100.
 Note that the LHC Run II datasets and the HL-LHC projections are displayed separately.
 For the FCC-ee projections, we evaluate the Fisher matrix individually for each of the relevant $\sqrt{s}$ values.

 From the entries of the Fisher information matrix it can be observed how for all LHC processes being considered, the HL-LHC projections display the largest Fisher information, reflecting the expected reduction of statistical and systematic uncertainties.
 The table also confirms that the LEP EWPOs carry a small amount of information once the FCC-ee projections are included in the fit.
 Within the global EFT fit, the FCC-ee observables would provide the dominant constraints for all the two-fermion and purely bosonic operators, except for $c_{tG}$, $c_{tW}$, $c_{tZ}$, $c_{\varphi B}$, and $c_{\varphi t}$, where the constraints from HL-LHC processes are still expected to dominate.
+For instance, in the case of $c_{tZ}$ and $c_{tW}$, the largest sensitivity comes in through the $H\rightarrow \gamma\gamma$ and $H\rightarrow \gamma Z$ decay channels probed by the Higgs HL-LHC projections.
 The two-light-two-heavy operators are entirely dominated by HL-LHC, mostly from inclusive $t\bar{t}$ production and by the charge asymmetry measurements $A_C$.

 Concerning the impact of the FCC-ee datasets for different center-of-mass energies, Fig.~\ref{fig:fisher_fcc_lin} reveals that the bulk of the constraints on the SMEFT parameter space should be provided by the runs at $\sqrt{s}=91$ GeV and at $\sqrt{s}=240$ GeV, with relevant information arising also from the $\sqrt{s}=365$ GeV run.
 Fig.~\ref{fig:fisher_fcc_lin} highlights the interplay between runs at different values of $\sqrt{s}$ to constrain new physics through the SMEFT interpretation: when their information is combined, the resulting picture is sharper than that of any individual run.
 On the other hand, only moderate information would be provided by the run at the $WW$ threshold ($\sqrt{s}=161$ GeV), and even for the triple gauge operator coefficient $c_{WWW}$ it would be the $Zh$ run that dominates the sensitivity.
 Hence, from the viewpoint of EFT analyses, the $\sqrt{s}=161$ GeV run appears to be the less impactful.